rugbyprof/4443-Internet-Programming/Assignments/04_Phpmyadmin/README.md

    - [Install Howto](https://www.digitalocean.com/community/tutorials/how-to-install-the-latest-mysql-on-ubuntu-18-04) Should not need.
    - [Basic Introduction](https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial) Might be helpful if you want to mess around with basic command line stuff.
 - Install phpMyAdmin on your server.
 [HowTo](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-18-04)
+- Create a `griffin` user that has access to all the databases.
+Give me a password of `1HorseBlanketDonkeyBattery!`

+### Deliverables

+- I should be able to access phpmyadmin at `http://your.ip.address/phpmyadmin` and log in as griffin.